12 Industrials Stocks Moving In Tuesday's After-Market Session - Benzinga

 Gainers

-- QualTek Services QTEK stock moved upwards by 8.2% to $2.11 during Tuesday's after-market session.
-The market value of their outstanding shares is at $51.5 million.
-As per the news, the Q1 earnings report came out today.
+- Performance Shipping PSHG stock rose 9.8% to $2.25 during Tuesday's after-market session.
+The market value of their outstanding shares is at $6.2 million.

-- TD Hldgs GLG shares moved upwards by 5.55% to $0.19.
-The market value of their outstanding shares is at $40.4 million.
-As per the news, the Q1 earnings report came out 2 days ago.
+- BlackSky Technology BKSY shares increased by 5.93% to $1.25.
+The market value of their outstanding shares is at $150.7 million.

 Losers

-- Terran Orbital LLAP stock decreased by 4.87% to $4.3.
-The market value of their outstanding shares is at $590.3 million.
-The company's, Q1 earnings came out 2 days ago.
+- EuroDry EDRY shares fell 3.95% to $27.5.
+The market value of their outstanding shares is at $80.2 million.
+As per the press release, Q1 earnings came out 4 days ago.

-- Applied UV AUVI shares decreased by 3.85% to $1.25.
-Applied UV's trading volume hit 4.2 million shares by close, accounting for 2943.3% of its average volume over the last 100 days.
-The company's market cap stands at $16.1 million.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.